novasearch/wiki.novasearch.org/wiki/Installing_Software.md

 `$ git clone git@github.com:tensorflow/tensorflow.git`
 `$ cd tensorflow`

-Then unload EVERYTHING and load ONLY the necessary modules:

-`$ module purge`
-`$ module load cmake gnu gnutools cuda anaconda/3.6`

 Create and activate a conda environment (if you do not know what this is, check it